-Performance Measurement & Evaluation of Treatment Courts (cont.)
+Performance Measurement & Evaluation (cont.)

-- 2. Track data needed for performance measurement as outlined in the Wisconsin Statewide Drug and Hybrid Court Performance Measures (NCSC, 2016).
+- 1. Treatment courts may utilize the Comprehensive Outcome, Research, and Evaluation (CORE) Reporting System provided by the Wisconsin Department of Justice or another comparable system for data collection. - 2.
+Track data needed for performance measurement as outlined in the Wisconsin Statewide Drug and Hybrid Court Performance Measures (NCSC, 2016).
 Courts may track additional performance measures for specific court types as data standards, measures, and tracking capabilities continue to be developed. - 3.
-Impact evaluations require a comparison group of similarly situated individuals who could have met the program eligibility criteria, but did not take part in the program (NADCP, 2015). - 4.
-For impact and outcome evaluations, track recidivism at multiple points in the criminal justice process including arrest, charge, conviction, and incarceration for a minimum of three years following discharge from the program (for additional information, see the Wisconsin State Criminal Justice Coordinating Council Framework for Defining and Measuring Recidivism) Outcomes for both the treatment and comparison group should be followed for the same time period (time at risk) (NADCP, 2015). - 5.
-Use evaluation results to take corrective action, make program adjustments, and monitor changes in program progress and outcomes. - 6.
-Continually solicit feedback regarding program performance from participants, team members, and stakeholders to learn creative ways to address participants' needs and to improve outcomes.
+Impact evaluations require a comparison group of similarly situated individuals who could have met the program eligibility criteria, but did not take part in the program (NADCP, Vol. II, 2015). - 4.
+For impact and outcome evaluations, track recidivism at multiple points in the criminal justice process including arrest, charge, conviction, and incarceration for a minimum of three years following discharge from the program (for additional information, see the Wisconsin State Criminal Justice Coordinating Council Framework for Defining and Measuring Recidivism) Outcomes for both the treatment and comparison group should be followed for the same time period (time at risk) (NADCP, Vol. II, 2015). - 5.
+Use evaluation results to take corrective action, make program adjustments, and monitor changes in program progress and outcomes.

-▼ ▼ Works Cited ▼ ▼
+▼ ▼ References ▼